By Thea Babington-Stitt published

-Wallpaper is a wonderful way to add color, pattern and interest to your interiors.
-We’ve compiled our list of the best wallpaper ideas for every room to ensure you can find the right look for every spaces.
+Wallpaper ideas are a wonderful way to add color, pattern and interest to your interiors.
+Our collection of the best wallpaper ideas and inspiration for every room will ensure you can find the right look for any space.

-Bedrooms and living rooms are more often decorated with wallpaper than other rooms, such as kitchens and bathrooms.
+Wallpaper is more commonly used to decorate bedrooms and living rooms than other spaces such as kitchens and bathrooms.
 However, technological advances mean that some wallpapers can endure the humid conditions in these rooms and – as a result – have recently become more fashionable for creating more decorative kitchens and bathrooms.

 So, embrace new ways with wallpaper in your home to create a characterful look that you will love.